dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

     ![Settings menu](/files/account-settings-access.jpg)

 1. Select <label>Team</label> from the menu on the left.
-1. Scroll down until you see the <label>Enforce two-factor authentication</label> section.
+1. Scroll down until you see the <label>Enforce Two-Factor authentication</label> section.
 When all members of your Team have Two-Factor authentication enabled, you can use this feature.

     ![Two-Factor authentication enforcement](/files/account-2fa-enforcement.png)